-TOEIC Part 3 presents us with a unique challenge – the task of comprehending spoken English, often in the form of workplace dialogues, presentations, and discussions.
+TOEIC Part 3 presents us with a unique challenge - the task of comprehending spoken English, often in the form of workplace dialogues, presentations, and discussions.
 It is here that language transcends mere words, and the nuances of tone, context, and inference come to the forefront.
+In this essay, we will delve into the importance of vocabulary for TOEIC Part 3.
+Whether you are a student aiming to study abroad or a professional seeking to advance your career, the skills honed in Part 3 are invaluable.

-vocabulary for toeic part 3
+vocabulary for toeic part 3 vocabulary for TOEIC part 3

 1. TOEIC PART 3 FORMAT